hksreekumar/elPaSo-Core/doc/main/intro.md

 The capabilities of the tool include acoustic and structural analysis using the popular numerical methods of FEM, BEM and SBFEM supporting various complex material and element types.
 The solver is suitable for acoustic and structural analysis for static analysis, modal analysis, time domain analysis and frequency domain analysis.
 Various applied fields with elPaSo are building acoustics, geometric optimizations, wave propagation, soil-structure interactions and fluid-structure interaction.

 ### Uncertainty quantification
 elPaSo enables non-intrusive parametric uncertainty quantification (UQ).
-This capability allows the use of elPaSo as a black-box to obtain the system response associated with each realisation of random vector and UQ is performed as an extension of the deterministic analysis of the model.
+This capability allows the use of elPaSo as a black-box to obtain the system response associated with each realization of random vector and UQ is performed as an extension of the deterministic analysis of the model.
 Also, the possibility to parallelize the elPaSo code in this approach provides an added advantage.
 These characteristics make the elPaSo solver very attractive for parametric uncertainty quantification in complex models and industrial applications.

 ### Model order reduction
 elPaSo provides methods to perform model order reduction in both frequency and parameter domain.
 As a result, computations can be performed faster in a reduced space without compromising on accuracy.
 The methods are constantly developed and improved for handling large-scale vibroacoustics models.